How Tariff Deadlines Moved the Options Market: August 2025 Analysis

 Possible Outcomes:

-Put buyers: Those who bought protective puts before April 2 saw 200-300% gains
+Put buyers: Those who held [protective puts](/learn/terms/protective-put) before April 2 had downside protection in place as the market fell

-Volatility traders: VIX spike from 30 to 55+ created massive profits for vol longs
+Volatility traders: The VIX spike from 30 to 55+ reflected surging demand for volatility exposure

 Why Options Trading Dominated Headlines